rickzx98/fluid-func/README.md

 ### Maintaining a context

-The first accessible across the Func sequence.
+The first parameter is accessible across the Func sequence.

 ```javascript
     new FluidFunc('_1stFunc', function(param){